 The reason why overwatering and under-watering show the same symptoms is quite simple.
 When overwatered, your plant is likely to develop root root.
 If your plants roots have root rot, they cannot uptake water, which makes the leaves wilted and pale green.
 When you underwater, the roots are still unable to uptake water as there isn't enough water for the plant to absorb!

 First things first, the symptoms that your cannabis plant needs more or less water include:

-First of all, you've got to invest in good coco coir or soil.
+First of all, you've got to invest in a good growing medium.
+You want a soil with good drainage so that the plant doesnt develop root rot.
 Then, be sure that your plants are in the correct sized container for their overall size.
-Next, look out for signs of drooping - that means that you've given them too much water.
+Next, look out for signs of drooping and check on the roots if you feel they may be overwatered.

-If they're drooping, light green cannabis leaves start to regain color and strength after watering them, which means that you've been underwatering them.
-Fortunately, it's a simple fix!
+If they're drooping, light green cannabis leaves start to regain color and strength after dealing with the over or under-watering issue.